The Solitaires: Later years

 Various Solitaires lineups have toured since 1961.
 For several years the group was made up of Milton Love, Freddy Barksdale, George Magnezid and Robbie Mansfield.
 (Both Magnezid and Mansfield formerly sang with the Wrens.)
 The group performed at United in Group Harmony Association concerts and other venues in the 1990s.
 In 2012 their lineup consisted of Milton Love, Alvin Grant, Don Cruz, and Ray Goodwin.
 As recently as Labor Day 2014 the group was performing in the New Jersey area.

 The current and former members have pursued a variety of careers in and out of the music industry.
 Milton Love became a medical technician.
 Notably, Pat Gaston, formerly a high school dropout, eventually earned a doctorate in clinical psychology.

 Robert "Bobby/Schubie" Williams died in 1961, due to a blood disease.

-Bobby Baylor Died On January 4, 1989.
+Bobby Baylor died on January 4, 1989.

-George Magnezid On December 9, 2003.
+George Magnezid died on December 9, 2003.

+Eddie "California" Jones died on August 24, 2008.

-Herman Dunham(Known as Herman Curtis) died On February 1, 2010, due to cancer.
+Herman Dunham (known as Herman Curtis) died on February 1, 2010, due to lung cancer.

 Monte Owens died on March 3, 2011, in the Bronx, New York, after illness, at the age of 74.

+Freddy Barksdale died from diabetes and chronic kidney disease on June 25, 2015.

+Ray Goodwin died from cancer in December, 2022.

 In 1984, the Murray Hill Company released a boxed set of Solitaires recordings which included several previously unreleased songs.
 Due to a mixup at Old Town, it also included a song not performed by the Solitaires: "Darling, Listen to the Words of This Song" was actually performed by another Old Town group called the Supremes (not to be confused with the Motown Supremes).
 Another unreleased song, "Silent Grief", written and sung by Milton Love, was unearthed by a collector and released in the 1990s.